Milad-Mohamadi/Md5/README.md

 # Md5
-Encrypt your String(pass,data,etc) for save on database and send to server
+Encrypt your String(pass,data,etc) to save on database and send to server

 1- create LMD5 class: